V.League 1: One owner, many teams

-On July 5, 2019, Đoàn Nguyên Đức, chairman of Hoàng Anh Gia Lai Club, commented on the situation of one owner owning multiple teams in the V.League.
-When HCMC was leading the standings, talking about TP.HCM's chances of winning the championship this season, Bầu Đức said: "I dare say no team in Vietnam can win the championship, not even HCMC.
-If they do, I'll lose everything.
-I guarantee it — no one will let them win.
-How can one team compete against five?
-Even if they're weak, five sick people beating up one healthy guy will still win.
-Vietnamese football won't go anywhere if we don't get rid of this.
-Even if you bring Messi in, he still won't win — I'm certain."
+On July 5, 2019, Đoàn Nguyên Đức, chairman of Hoang Anh Gia Lai, commented on the situation of one owner owning multiple teams in the V.League.
 Bầu Đức's statement was reminiscent of Đỗ Quang Hiển - who was then the owner and special sponsor of 7 clubs in the V.League 1 and V.League 2.
 Previously, in 2018, Đoàn Nguyên Đức also said that the situation of one owner owning multiple teams would reduce the motivation to invest in Vietnamese football.
 Public opinion believes that in the 10 years from 2009 to 2019, only two consecutive championships in 2018 and 2019 were Hanoi FC clearly demonstrating their strength, thanks to a national team squad that sometimes reached 10 people; the remaining championships all had the "fingerprints" of the point-scoring relationships between Hanoi - Da Nang - Quang Nam - Saigon - Quang Ninh - Hong Linh Ha Tinh (which are the clubs of Bầu Hiển).
-The 2022 season also met with controversy when there was a current of public opinion that the 2022 V.League championship of Hanoi FC was also partly due to referee decisions in favor of the purple team.
-In addition, Bầu Hiển also caused a lot of controversy when he personally went down to encourage and give money to his own teams in matches between teams related to Bầu Hiển, such as with Saigon, Quang Nam, or SHB Da Nang.
-In 2012, after Sài Gòn Xuân Thành failed to win the championship when they were held to a draw by Hà Nội T&T in the final round, allowing SHB Đà Nẵng to win, owner Nguyễn Đức Thụy announced that he would quit football because of too much injustice and oppression; in the 2013 season, he officially disbanded the team.
-FLC Group chairman Trịnh Văn Quyết, after withdrawing sponsorship from Thanh Hóa in 2018, also hinted that "you can't win when you only have one team."
+The 2022 season also met with controversy due to public opinion that the championship of Hanoi was won partly due to referee decisions in favor of the purple team.
+In addition, Bầu Hiển caused controversy when personally went down to encourage and give money to his own teams in matches between each other.
+In 2012, after Xuan Thanh Saigon Cement failed to win the championship when they were held to a draw by Hanoi T&T in the final round, allowing SHB Da Nang to win, owner Nguyễn Đức Thụy announced that he would quit football because of too much injustice and oppression; in the 2013 season, he officially disbanded the team.
+FLC Group chairman Trịnh Văn Quyết, after withdrawing sponsorship from Thanh Hoa in 2018, also hinted that "you can't win when you only have one team".

 The situation of one owner managing or owning multiple teams has become a problem that causes many fans to worry, especially about the transparency and fairness when these teams compete in the same league.